kencx/arch/README.md

 ### Remote Repository

 A remote repository can be hosted on any remote file server or S3 bucket.
-The custom `aura` script assumes the custom repository is located in an Minio S3 bucket.
+This repository can be managed with a [custom script](https://github.com/kencx/aura.git) that assumes it is located in an Minio S3 bucket.

 ## References
 - [spark](https://github.com/pigmonkey/spark/)